tlzhu19/cv/README.md

 ### **Cognitive Developer** @ [IBM](https://www.ibm.com/)
 **June 2020 - present**
-* Optimized manufacturing production process, collaborating with team of data scientists and engineers.
+* Optimized manufacturing production process, collaborating with a team of data scientists and engineers.
 Trained and evaluated linear regression models and neural networks to predict targets that measure factory efficiency.
-The models are fed into the optimization system, for every change in the control variables, the predicted targets are optimized.
-Project helped autonomize a factory and increase production.
+The models are fed into the optimization system where for every change in the control variables, the predicted targets are optimized.
+The system autonomized the factory and increased the production.
   * *Technology stack*: IBM Cloud, Python (Pandas for data cleaning, Scikit Learn for modeling, IBM research's SROM for optimization)
-* Develop research application to expand domain specific text training data.
-User can give continuous input to train model that extracts documents from Wikipedia and selects which are relevant.
+* Developed a research NLP application with Python Flask (backend) and React (front end) to 1. train a domain specific named entity recognition (NER) model and 2. expand domain specific text training data using a feedback loop.
+For the second task, the user can give continuous input to train a classification model that extracts documents from Wikipedia and classifies which are relevant to the domain.
   * *Technology stack*: Python Flask (backend), React (frontend)
-* Create lessons and practice labs for Data Analysis with R and Data Visualization with R on [Coursera](https://www.coursera.org/instructor/tiffanyzhu).
+* Preprocessed insider trading data and created aggregated features per day with Pandas.
+Trained XGBoost and SVM regression models to predict the risk of insider trading and other fraudulent activities.
+Deployed the model with IBM Cloud and developed R Shiny dashboard to display important insights from the data and the model.
+  * *Technology stack*: IBM Cloud, Python (Pandas, Scikit Learn), R Shiny for dashboard
 * Deployed a Python Flask web application using IBM Cloud Foundry to demonstrate industry use cases of datasets from CODAIT’s Data Asset Exchange (DAX).
 [Comments organizer](https://community.ibm.com/accelerators/catalog/content/Customer-Online-Comments-Organizer) helps companies better organize their comments by providing them a central place to
   1. Import comments,
   2. Automatically group comments using KMeans (model from Scikit learn and is deployed using Watson Machine Learning)
   3. Analyze the sentiment of comments as a whole and by sentence,
   4. Visualize frequently used words and comment sentiments.
+* Create lessons and practice labs for Data Analysis with R and Data Visualization with R on [Coursera](https://www.coursera.org/instructor/tiffanyzhu).

 ### **Software Engineer** @ [EAB](https://eab.com/)
 **July 2017 - July 2019 | Washington, DC**